Minimum 18 years. No use of drugs and alcohol.

 2.11 Grenades/Anti-Personnel Mines – Green Gas, Co2, Compressed Air, Electronics, and Claymore spring-loaded mines and grenades are permitted.

-When triggered, all players (your own and/or opponents) within a radius of 5 (five) meters from the “explosion” and with direct line of sight to the grenade, not covered by solid barrier (concrete, brick), are considered eliminated and head directly to the “respawn” without “bleeding”.
-A shield is not considered a solid barrier.
+When triggered, all players (your own and/or opponents) within a radius of 5 (five) meters from the “explosion” and with direct line of sight to the grenade, not covered by hard cover (concrete, brick), are considered eliminated and head directly to the “respawn” without “bleeding”.
+A shield is not considered a hard cover.

 The use of any kind of pyrotechnical devices except by the organizers is prohibited.